-In icebreakers and Arc7, Arc8, Arc9 ice class ships the steering nozzles shall not be fitted.
+In icebreakers and Arc7, Arc8 and Arc9 ice class ships the steering nozzles shall not be fitted.

-In ships of ice classes Arc4, Arc5, Arc6 the arrangement of the steering nozzle without the lower pintle in the solepiece is not permitted.
+In ships of ice classes Arc4, Arc5 and Arc6 the arrangement of the steering nozzles without the lower pintle in the solepiece is not permitted.